ohbm/ossig/content/elections/index.md

 We have MANY opportunities to get involved with open-science and OHBM if you think nominating yourself for a position in the OS SIG is more time than you’d like to commit, please reach out to us about volunteering!

-We are looking for a group of interested volunteers to help coordinate the international effort of creating Hackathons and the open-science Room!
-Please join us!
+We are looking for a group of interested volunteers to help coordinate the international effort of creating Hackathons and the Ppen-science Room!

-If you’re interested in taking your open-science skills to the next level, consider applying for our open-science Fellows program (more information coming in early fall).
+**Please join us by submitting you self-nomination through [this form](https://forms.office.com/r/ZRkiKYAxaz)**

 ## Available positions